jose-vs/Loocate-Old/README.md

 # Loocate

-Loocate is a dedicated toilet finding application for android devices.
+Loocate is a dedicated toilet finding application for android device users.
+The application allows users to search and gain directions to public toilets as well as leave and edit reviews on toilets.

 ## Table of Contents